luxedo/SPOS/README.md

 payload_data = {"color": "red"}  # low
 ```

-The number of bits for this type is the exponent of the next power of
+The number of bits for this type is the closest integer above
-two of the length of `steps` + 1.
+log2(length `steps` + 1).
 In the example above it is 2 bits.

-The category "unknown" is added to represent data that are not present
+The category **unknown** is added to represent data that are not present
 in the `categories` array.

+An additional category **error** may be given on decoding if the message
+overflows for this type.

 Input: `string`.
 Additional keys: